medibloc/panacea-governance/proposals/(draft) 2023-02-upgrade-v2.0.6/README.md

 Panacea team would like to propose that we upgrade our chain’s ibc-go from v2 to v4.3.0 (with cosmos-sdk v0.45.12 and informalsystems/tendermint v0.34.24) and remove CosmWasm from the chain.

 We believe that removing CosmWasm requires some explanation from our end whereas upgrading ibc-go is straightforward to most of you.
-Pancaea team first implemented CosmWasm to accomodate a possible NFT usage on the chain.
+Pancaea team first adopted CosmWasm to accomodate a possible NFT usage on the chain.
 However, because of below three reasons, we now think that it is more reasonable for us to remove CosmWasm from the chain.
+- No clear use case for CosmWasm at this point
 - Hardship in removing CosmWasm once somebody starts using it; currently, nobody is using CosmWasm on Panacea yet
-- Possibility that anybody can deploy a contract that does not fit the purpose of Panacea
 - Replacable through Cosmos SDK v0.46.x that now includes x/nft module later

 ## Upgrade features